 Maryland Correctional Training Center at 18601 Roxbury Road Hagerstown, MD

-A rally for criminal justice reform will happen in Frederick, MD.
-Rally goers will hear inspiring words from Frederick Alderwoman Katie Nas...
+A rally for criminal justice reform will happen in downtown Frederick, MD.
+Hear Frederick County Executive Jessica Fitzwater speak at this ...

 Baltimore Community Mediation Center, 3333 Greenmount Avenue Baltimore, MD

-We will celebrate a successful event and hear from elected officials, community members, runners, and mediators!
-Speakers include: MDGA Ju...
+We will celebrate a successful event and hear from elected officials, community members, runners, mediators, and past mediation participant...

 Baltimore Community Mediation Center, 3333 Greenmount Avenue Baltimore, MD